mvolkmann/blog/src/meteor.md

 This is because Minimongo will not be updated until the result message is received.

-Here is an example from the upcoming Todo app.
+Here is an example of defining a Method on the server taken from the upcoming Todo app.
 It deletes a task with a given id.

 ```js